 She was conferred a BA (Honours) from the University of Western Australia in 2006, and an MSc (International Relations) from the S. Rajaratnam School of International Studies, Nanyang Technological University in July 2010.
 Sofiah is also an Associate Fellow of the Higher Education Academy, which recognises professional competency in higher education.

 Sofiah understands the importance of communication and people-to-people exchanges through her own in experience in several networks.
 In RSIS, Sofiah was a coordinator for the Consortium of Non-Traditional Security Studies in Asia (NTS-Asia) and ASEAN-Canada Research Partnership.
 She was also part of the pioneer batches of two leadership programmes.
 First, the United States Institute of the Environment (USIE), a programme funded by the US Department of State’s Bureau of Educational and Cultural Affairs and hosted by the East-West Center in 2009.
 Second, the ASEAN-Australia Emerging Leaders programme supported by Asialink in 2011.
-She also serves on the Board of Management of the Young Association of Muslim Professionals (Young AMP) in Singapore and is a member of the WIEF Youth Network.
+She was also the youngest participant of the International Asia-Middle East Session in Paris (2010).
+Organised by France’s Institute for Higher National Defence Studies, the annual 2-week programme brings together mid-career academics, civil servants and military officers from Asia and the Middle East.
 In December 2010, Sofiah was featured in Singapore’s Berita Harian newspaper as 1 of 50 Singapore Malay/Muslims to look out for in terms of her work on environmental challenges.